 The various combinations of these preferences result in 16 personality types.

-This interactive self-assessment questionnaire is designed to help students or clients take a closer look at themselves and the world of work.
+Occ-U-Sort® is an interactive self-assessment questionnaire designed to help students or clients take a closer look at themselves and the world of work.
 The questions are organized into the following categories: Temperaments; Aptitudes; Data Skills; People Skills; Things Skills; Environmental Requirements; Educational Requirements; and Entry-level Wages.
 Occ-U-Sort offers the user a graphic depiction of the impact their decisions have upon their occupational options.
 It is very simple and easy to use, yet effective!

 A few things to remember:

-- Counselors and staff will guide the student in gathering specific information about their high interest areas.
+- Counselors and staff will guide you in gathering specific information about your high interest areas.